The-Focus-AI/asciiwebcam/memory/active-context.md

   - Fixed display spacing issues
   - Color scheme switching
   - Buffer management optimization
+  - Documentation updates
+  - Package configuration
 - Current:
-  - Setting up test infrastructure
-  - Implementing test suites
+  - Release preparation
+  - Distribution setup
 - Next:
-  - Add test coverage reporting
-  - Create performance benchmarks
+  - PyPI publishing
+  - GitHub release
-  - Complete documentation
+  - Installation verification

 ## Open Questions

+- Do we need a PyPI account?
+- Should we create a GitHub release?
-- What should be our minimum test coverage target?
+- What should be the initial version number?
-- How to effectively mock webcam input?
-- How to test terminal display output?
-- What performance metrics should we test?
-- How to ensure consistent test environment?
-- How to test different terminal sizes?
+- How to handle future updates and maintenance?
+- Should we add platform-specific installation notes?